Wrongful Death Lawyers in Hamilton

 There is no doubt that, in some situations, a spouse suffers direct financial losses because of the death of a loved one, including lost earnings or income because of his or her inability to work.

 What About the Loss of a Pension or Benefits?

 In Ontario, the loss of a spouse’s pension or benefits can certainly be quantified.
 In some cases, a person’s death may end medical, dental, and drug coverage benefits for a survivor.
 These benefits can be claimed without any type of dependency reduction.

 Similarly, the loss of pension is the loss of income which derives from a contractual agreement.
 A surviving spouse certainly has a claim to a deceased’s pension income.
 This is a direct financial loss for income he or she otherwise would have received directly if not for the death of a spouse.

-What Else Is a Surviving Loved One Entitled to for Wrongful Death in Hamilton?
+What Else Is a Surviving Loved One Entitled to for Wrongful Death in Ontario?

 In addition to compensation for the loss of care, guidance, and companionship (economic and non-economic aspects), the loss of past and future income, dependency losses, wage losses, pension reduction, and lost benefits, surviving loved ones may be entitled to the cost of funeral expenses.

 It is important that you engage in a meticulous analysis and recording of all your expenses, including travel, parking, meals, and any other funeral-related expenses reasonably incurred as a result of the death of your loved one in Hamilton.

 You may also be entitled to past and future care costs, management fees for lump-sum compensation awards for future pecuniary losses, guardianship application costs and fees, premium costs for annuities to fund mandatory structures, and grossing up awards to offset the effects of income tax on awards for future losses.